neildawson/neildawson.github.io/_work/eligibilityhub.md

  I worked very closely with the product manager, mid-weight product designer, and developers to set the tone for our new team, interpret our remit from the company, and take our first steps towards the company’s long term vision.

  We made a long-overdue feature that I’m really proud of.
-The Eligibility Hub highlights issues with your credit that are holding you back.
-Crucially, it doesn’t stop there, suggesting actions you can take to make a difference.
+The credit health check highlights issues with your credit that are holding you back.
+The crucial difference to the competition is it doesn’t stop there, suggesting actions you can take to make a difference.

  Perhaps more importantly for me, we also designed our new team to represent our values and work the way we wanted.